 Released 11 May 1992

-2017 marked the 25th anniversary of the point in Maiden history when audiences started singing “o-o-hohooo, o-o-hohooo etc” as the quiet intro to the band’s most popular title track (Spotify rates it so, anyway) unfolded on stage.
+For nearly 30 years audiences have been singing “o-o-hohooo, o-o-hohooo”, and so on, as the quiet intro to Iron Maiden‘s most popular title track (Spotify rates it so, anyway) unfolds on stage.
 Fear Of The Dark has aged, but has it aged well?

 It was certainly a challenging time for Maiden.
-Their first record of the new decade, No Prayer For The Dying (1990), had seen a steep decline in sales and concert attendance.
-A shift toward a less progressive and sophisticated style than their late 1980s output was a conscious effort to fit the zeitgeist, but it did not translate to sales.
+Their first record of the new decade, No Prayer For The Dying (1990), had seen a steep decline in sales and concert attendance, particularly in the United States of America.
+A shift towards a less progressive and less sophisticated style than their late 1980s output was a conscious effort to fit the zeitgeist, but it did not translate to sales.

 The 1990 album that saw the departure of guitarist Adrian Smith and the arrival of Janick Gers was also quite easily the poorest Maiden LP to that point, offering a primitive production and nothing more than an average selection of new songs.

-There are probably two tracks in particular that are responsible for this distinction: The aggressive and thrash-like opener and lead single Be Quick Or Be Dead, and the crowd-pleaser Fear Of The Dark.
-With their high profile as Monsters Of Rock headliners in the summer of 1992, Maiden kept abreast of the musical changes that were sure to eventually ruin their European popularity.
-America had long since bid them farewell, and the North American leg of the tour was the shortest and least successful in the band’s history to that point.
+There are probably two tracks in particular that were responsible for the popularity of Fear Of The Dark: The aggressive and thrash-like opener and lead single Be Quick Or Be Dead, and the crowd-pleaser Fear Of The Dark.
+With their high profile as Monsters Of Rock headliners in the summer of 1992, Maiden kept abreast of the changes that were sure to eventually ruin their European popularity.
+Overseas the North American leg of the tour was the shortest and least successful in the band’s history to that point.

-Ironically, the album also signals an attempt to make the band’s image and lyrics a little more current and threatening, possibly as a response to the darker aesthetic that the grunge movement ushered in.
-Thus Melvyn Grant replaces illustrator Derek Riggs, turning in a very good cover illustration, while the lyrics ponder political and social issues.
+Ironically, the album also signals an attempt to make the band’s image and lyrics a little more current and threatening, possibly as a response to the darker aesthetic that the thrash and grunge movements had ushered in.
+Thus Melvyn Grant replaces regular Maiden illustrator Derek Riggs, turning in a very good piece of cover art, while the lyrics generally ponder political and social issues more than the history and fantasy themes that had been a Maiden trademark.

 On the one hand it’s possible to see the album as a brave attempt to modernize Maiden’s sound.
 Dickinson in particular would soon be exploring very different musical avenues and find that he couldn’t stay in the band.
 On the other hand Fear Of The Dark can be seen as a desperate attempt to modernize Maiden’s sound that simply takes the band away from their strengths.

-At the time of the album’s release many critics were vocal in their opinion that Maiden was a dinosaur and should change with the times.
-But in retrospect it can be argued that such an attempt was actually made in 1992 and that it ultimately proved to be a wrong turn for the band.
+At the time of the album’s release many critics were vocal in their opinion that Maiden was a dinosaur and should either change with the times or go away.
+But in retrospect it can be argued that such an attempt at changing was actually made in 1992 and that it ultimately proved to be a wrong turn for the band.

 However that may be, Fear Of The Dark remains an interesting subject of discussion about Iron Maiden.
 Some love this album, and some don’t.

-In the end, there’s no denying that Maiden seem to suffer from a dearth of musical inspiration in the wake of Adrian Smith’s departure.
-Years later Harris would reflect that “maybe Maiden lost something” when Smith left, and it could be said that they not only “lost something” but actually let go of something absolutely essential.
+Ultimately there is no denying that Maiden suffer a dearth of musical inspiration in the wake of Adrian Smith’s departure.
+Years later Harris would reflect that “maybe Maiden lost something” when Smith left, and it could be said that they not only “lost something” but actually let go of something absolutely essential: The fact remains that Iron Maiden have never made a truly great record without Smith, and the albums of his 1990s absence are easily the lowest point of their recording career.

 As the 1990s start unfolding, Iron Maiden have reached a point where the incredible quality of their 1980s output is just a fading memory.